OllieJones/h264-interp-utils/README.md

 * packet format, separated by 4, 3, or 2-byte NALU lengths
 * AnnexB stream format, separated by four-byte `00 00 00 01` or three byte `00 00 01` delimiters.

-NALUStream's constructor takes an array and an options object.
+NALUStream's constructor takes both an array and an options object.
 The options object many contain any of these properties:

 * `type`, if present, has the value `'packet'` or `'annexB'`.